Distributor: Universal Studios

 Review by: Devon Powell

-For more information about Frenzy, check out Raymond Foery’s excellent book, “Alfred Hitchcock’s Frenzy: The Last Masterpiece.”
+Anyone who is interested in reading a detailed account of the making of Frenzy should check out Raymond Foery’s excellent book, “Alfred Hitchcock’s Frenzy: The Last Masterpiece.”